Camps and Excursions

-In the third week of Term 1, Year 7 students travel to Marysville for a three day camp.
+In the first week in March, Year 7 students will travel to Gippsland for a three day camp.
 It’s a great way for students to get to know one another in a different setting.
 The activities include canoeing, rock climbing, mountain bike riding, low ropes course, bushwalking, grow it, cook it, and initiatives.

 Year 8 – Camp Kangaroobie

 Camp Kangaroobie is an award winning, accredited camp on the Great Ocean Road that offers unique activities, great accommodation and beautiful surroundings.
 The activities include an obstacle course, canoeing on the river, a hike to the beach and a trip to the farm, just to name a few.
 Let’s not forget a trip to the 12 Apostles on our way home!

 Year 9 – Rubicon: Adventure Camp

 Rubicon is a residential Outdoor Education school operated by the DET.
 Rubicon has two campuses that offer a variety of different activities.